xueli-zhang/Self-driving-Car-Simulator/README.md

-# Self-driving-Car-Simulator
+# Project Name: Self-driving Car Simulator

+## Purpose:
-The purpose of this project is helping testing autopilot software
+    purpose of this project is helping testing autopilot software